powellgenomicslab/ancestry_prediction_scRNAseq/docs/source/RunthePipeline/Pipeline.rst

 This Snakemake_ pipeline is built to run all the SNP genotype imputation pre-processing steps that are necessary.
 As discussed previously, the pipeline will be run in two phases.
 The first phase will identify the genetic variants in each sample.
+If you have reference SNP genotypes (*i.e.* microarray SNP genotype data or whole genome or exome data), some of those jobs will be run here too

 #.
 First, let's do a "dry run" to identify what jobs will be run (remember to activate you snakemake environment before running: ``conda activate ancestry_pred_snakemake``):

    .. code-block:: bash